Not Too Late to Reach Your Teens

 Sins of Commission

 Sins of commission are easily identifiable, at least some of them.
-These are things we do but are not suppose to do.
+These are things we do but are not supposed to do.
 The undesirable actions, attitudes and words which spill over into the lives of other people who are made in the image of God.
-As you identify sin, you share the pain.They include the things that our conscience witnesses to us that we should not have done.
-For example, we might end up very angry and saying bad things to our child.
-Neither of those things (temper and bad words) should have happened, but they did.

-When we confess our sins, we must acknowledge the ungodly actions, attitudes and words that we used to communicate.
+When we confess our sins, we must acknowledge the ungodly actions, attitudes, and words that we used to communicate.
 These things always hurt the other person because they have brought unnecessary evil into their lives.
 Perhaps, the receiver of such offenses can bear them by God’s grace.
 But this does not excuse the perpetrator of such actions from his guilt.
 People should not have made those false accusations against Jesus, but they did.
 Even though He properly bore it, his accusers had grievously sinned against God.

 Although it is impossible to know how much pain we have delivered, it is appropriate to share a few words that express our sympathy for the person we hurt with our words.
 This enables your listener to better know how you now feel about those past sins.
 We want our confession to touch the emotional aspect of our relationship.
 Confession is largely an act by which a person seeks forgiveness.
 This is a legal request, “Please forgive me.”
 But we also want to stir up right affection toward one another.List each kind of sin, and its projected pain upon the one you hurt.
-If you have the list handy when you confess your sins, you can double check your list and make sure your confession is complete.
+If you have the list handy when you confess your sins, you can double-check your list and make sure your confession is complete.

 Sins of Omission

 The second kind of sin are sins of neglect.
 They include all the things that we should have done but didn’t.
 Sins of omission are all those good and gracious words that we should have said but did not.
-Or the opportunities to act in a gracious way and did not.
+Or the opportunities to act in a gracious way, and did not.
 We normally forget about the good things that should have happened but did not because of our neglect.

-We also need to think of all the love, kindness and goodness that the parent did not give the child.
-All of a sudden we are made aware of the full impact of the crime of hatred.
+We also need to think of all the love, kindness, and goodness that the parent did not give the child.
+All of a sudden, we are made aware of the full impact of the crime of hatred.
 All the love that the child should have received, he did not receive.
 It also helps us see how our sin has negatively affected our child’s life.
 We are humbled.

 Again, not only are we made aware of the evil we have done to our child, but we also realize how much forgiveness is needed.
 We see this pattern in both Ephesians and Colossians.
-We are told to put off some certain sin such as “laying aside falsehood,” but we are also told what we are to do positively, as in this case, “speak truth, each one of you” (Ephesians 4:25).
+We are told to put off certain sins, such as “laying aside falsehood,” but we are also told what we are to do positively, as in this case, “speak truth, each one of you” (Ephesians 4:25).

 Summary of Confession